Tiled vs glass conservatory roof replacement

-There’s no question that a conservatory can add some much-needed space to a property, or provide a pleasant indoor space that connects you to the outdoors but, if your conservatory is over 15 years old, the roof is more thank likely in need of maintenance or complete replacement.
+There’s no question that a conservatory can add some much-needed space to a property, or provide a pleasant indoor space that connects you to the outdoors but, if your conservatory is over 15 years old, the roof is more than likely in need of maintenance or complete replacement.

 The upside of this being the case is that the materials available for use on conservatory roofs have developed significantly and you now have several options boasting various benefits when it comes to the conversion of your conservatory roof.

 Whilst a glass roofed conservatory allows for a bright and airy sun room, tiled conservatory roofs are becoming an increasingly popular way of transforming what was once traditionally a summertime room, into a space that can be used all year round.
+If you haven’t installed a conservatory yet and simply want to extend your property it is also worth considering a simple extension with a sloping or flat roof installation.

-Here we consider the pros and cons of both glass and tiled roofs to help you decide on the best option for your conservatory roof replacement.
+However, for conservatory lovers, here we consider the pros and cons of both glass and tiled roofs to help you decide on the best option for your conservatory roof replacement.

 Glass or polycarbonate roofs